Dipakxettri/PythonForDataScience/README.md

 # PythonJourney-12Weeks
 A dedicated repository for the 12-week Python programming course, including weekly assignments, mini-projects, and resources.
 Designed to build a strong foundation in Python and prepare for Data Science and AI.
-Provided by Nepathya Collage
+Provided by Nepathya Collage.